 SEC.
-12A-53[27].
+12A-53.
 HEARING PROCEDURES.

-- (a) Evidentiary hearing.
-After a complaint is referred to the ethics advisory commission by the inspector general for an evidentiary hearing, the city secretary shall assign the complaint to a panel of the ethics advisory commission for disposition and schedule the hearing.
-[If a complaint is not summarily dismissed under Section 12A-26 (h), it will be pursued further at a hearing before the ethics advisory commission.]
-Not less than 10 days before the hearing, the inspector general [city secretary] shall, by certified mail or personal service, give written notice of the hearing to [both the person who made the complaint and] the person about whom the complaint was made.
-If a person entitled to notice under this subsection consents in writing, the inspector general [city secretary] may give written notice by facsimile, email, or first class U.S. mail.
-The notice must state the specific provision or provisions of this chapter alleged [in the complaint] to have been violated, as determined by the inspector general's investigation and report to the ethics advisory commission [preliminary panel]. - (b) [Notice of charges.
-Before the commission may find that a violation of a particular provision of this chapter occurred, the person charged in the complaint must have notice that compliance with that provision is in issue and be given an opportunity to respond.
-Notice of the violation of a particular provision is conclusively established if:
+(a) Rules of procedure.
+Evidentiary hearings must be conducted in accordance with this section and the rules of procedure adopted by the ethics advisory commission.
+[Evidentiary hearing.
+After a complaint is filed with referred to the ethics advisory commission by the inspector general for an evidentiary hearing, the city secretary shall assign the complaint to a panel of the ethics advisory commission for disposition and schedule the hearing.
+Not less than 10 days before the hearing, the inspector general shall, by certified mail or personal service, give written notice of the hearing to the person about whom the complaint was made.
+If a person entitled to notice under this subsection consents in writing, the inspector general may give written notice by facsimile, email, or first class U.S. mail.
+The notice must state the specific provision or provisions of this chapter alleged to have been violated, as determined by the inspector general's investigation and report to the ethics advisory commission.]